Common Reasons for the Common Cold

 If someone around you is sick, try to maintain some distance.
 If you've caught a common cold, there's no cure, but you can always try to alleviate symptoms and help your body recover.

-Saline Nasal Drops and
+8. Use Saline Nasal Drops and Gargle with Saltwater:

-Saline nasal drops or sprays can help relieve nasal congestion and improve breathing.
+congestion and improve breathing.
 They can be particularly helpful before bedtime.
-Gargling with warm salt water can soothe a sore throat and reduce irritation.
+Gargling with warm salt water can soothe a sore throat and

-Over-the-Counter Medications:
+9. Over-the-Counter Medications:

 Over-the-counter (OTC) medications may help relieve